About the Library Using the Library

 For more information or assistance with these services, please email staff at firstname.lastname@example.org or call 519-245-8237 and leave a message.

-For those who are unable to get to one of our branches, we offer a Books-by-Mail service.
+For eldery or house-bound patrons who are unable to physically visit our branches, we offer a Books-by-Mail service.
 Books are mailed via Canada Post with postage and return postage paid.
-Books are sent for a four week loan period.
+Books are sent for an extended loan period.

 For those who are unable to read printed books because of vision or other impairments, we offer audiobooks on CD by mail.
 Items Patrons receive two or more talking books by mail, postage and return postage paid.
 They are selected on the patron’s interests.